beyretb/AnimalAI-Olympics/README.md

 The Animal-AI Olympics was built using [Unity's ML-Agents Toolkit.](https://github.com/Unity-Technologies/ml-agents)

 The Python library located in [animalai](animalai) is almost identical to [ml-agents v0.7](https://github.com/Unity-Technologies/ml-agents/tree/master/ml-agents-envs).
 We only added the possibility to change the configuration of arenas between episodes.
-For issues related to any other feature that this one, please refer to the documentation [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md)
+The documentation for ML-Agents can be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md).

 Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
 [Unity: A General Platform for Intelligent Agents.](https://arxiv.org/abs/1809.02627) *arXiv preprint arXiv:1809.02627*